 2+(3*4) 13^2^-5*9/11 1729-42*8675309

-In Western mathematics arithmetic expressions were read according to traditional ideas of associativity and precedence:
+In Western mathematics arithmetic expressions have been read according to traditional ideas of associativity and precedence:

 The line-by-line languages are parsed using string manipulations.
 A parsing theory is not helpful for describing these ad hoc string manipulations, so they don't give rise to one.
 The only logic in these early compilers that really deserves to be called a parsing method is that which tackles arithmetic expressions.